Unzipping multiple files. Linux

-Unzip multiple zip files into one directory by Linux command line unzip.
-Contrary to possible expectations, "unzip *.zip" is not going to work, *.zip should be put into quotes:
+Unzipping multiple zip files into a directory by Linux command line unzip.
+Contrary to possible expectations, unzip *.zip is not going to work, *.zip should be put into quotes:

 There may be files with the same names in these archives.
 To avoid overwriting: